-Australian flautist Helen Vidovich, Canadian cellist Valerie Welbanks and pianist Fei Ren from New Zealand met as postgraduate students at the Royal Academy of Music in London.
-Since 2009, the Marsyas Trio has performed throughout the UK, Europe and Asia.
-Dedicated to music from the Classical Period to the present day, the Trio is also proactive in the commissioning of new music, with an aim to inspire a generation of new works for this chamber ensemble.
+With pianist Fei Ren (founding member, 2009-2016), the Marsyas Trio has performed throughout the UK, Europe and Asia, their most recent performances at the Holywell Music Room, Llandeilo and Ludlow Festivals, and St James’s Piccadilly (Orpheus Foundation).
 In 2015 the Marsyas Trio’s debut CD, A Triple Portrait, was released by Meridian Records, featuring a newly commissioned work and other chamber music by Russian émigré composer Elena Firsova.
 The disc, marking Firsova’s 25-year musical contribution to the UK, received reviews internationally including Cambridge Music Journal Tempo, The Strad, and Australia’s Limelight magazine.

 Marsyas Trio is generously supported by: